darenliang/darenliang.com/content/posts/problems-with-proxing-images.md

   costs a few dollars, it's pretty darn cheap
 * **Unlimited source images**: use as many source images as you want, the number of requests is all that is counted for

-imglabs.io is now in alpha, and is open to anyone who wants to try out the service!
+imglabs.io is now in beta, and is open to anyone who wants to try out the service!
 If you have any questions please direct them to [support@imglabs.io](mailto:support@imglabs.io).